Ultrafast laser spectroscopy: Multidimensional spectroscopy

 Using the same principles pioneered by 2D-NMR experiments, multidimensional optical or infrared spectroscopy is possible using ultrafast pulses.
 Different frequencies can probe various dynamic molecular processes to differentiate between inhomogeneous and homogeneous line broadening as well as identify coupling between the measured spectroscopic transitions.
 If two oscillators are coupled together, be it intramolecular vibrations or intermolecular electronic coupling, the added dimensionality will resolve anharmonic responses not identifiable in linear spectra.
 A typical 2D pulse sequence consists of an initial pulse to pump the system into a coherent superposition of states, followed by a phase conjugate second pulse that pushes the system into a non-oscillating excited state, and finally, a third pulse that converts back to a coherent state that produces a measurable pulse.
 A 2D frequency spectrum can then be recorded by plotting the Fourier transform of the delay between the first and second pulses on one axis, and the Fourier transform of the delay between a detection pulse relative to the signal-producing third pulse on the other axis.
 2D spectroscopy is an example of a four-wave mixing experiment, and the wavevector of the signal will be the sum of the three incident wavevectors used in the pulse sequence.
 Multidimensional spectroscopies exist in infrared and visible variants as well as combinations using different wavelength regions.

+2D spectroscopy using ultrafast pulses can be combined with complementary experimental methods to characterize the system under study.
+Photoelectrochemical measurements of photosynthetic complexes have been correlated with ultrafast pulses to stimulate and probe chromophores involved in photosynthesis and to characterize the charge transfer processes in photosynthetic reaction centers.
+Since charge separation and transfer is the final, biologically relevant process (in contrast to intermediate excitations and relaxations of the chromophores), the combination of photoelectrochemistry and 2D spectroscopy (PEC2DES) can be considered a form of "action spectroscopy".